mbernste/mbernste.github.io/_posts/2022-06-11-linear_independence.md

 Intuition
 ---------

+There are two ways I think about linear independence: in terms of information content and in terms of [intrinsic dimensionality](https://mbernste.github.io/posts/intrinsic_dimensionality/).
+Let me explain.

-At an intuitive level, if a set of vectors is linearly dependent, then in a sense there is no "reduntancy" in the set of vectors.
-What do we mean by redundancy?
+First, if a set of vectors is linearly dependent, then in a sense there is "reduntant information" within the vectors.
+What do we mean by redundant?
 By removing a vector from a linearly dependent set of vectors, the span of the set of vectors will remain the same!
 On the other hand, for a linearly dependent set of vectors, each vector is vital for defining the span of the set's vectors.
-If you remove even one vector, the span of the vectors will change -- in fact, it will get smaller!
+If you remove even one vector, the span of the vectors will change!

+At a more geometric level of thinking, a set of $n$ linearly independent vectors $$S := \{ \boldsymbol{x}_1, \dots, \boldsymbol{x}_n \}$$ spans a space with an [intrinsic dimensionality](https://mbernste.github.io/posts/intrinsic_dimensionality/) of $n$ because in order to specify any vector $\boldsymbol{v}$ in the span of these vectors, one must specify the coefficients $c_1, \dots, c_n$ to construct $\boldsymbol{v}$ from the vectors in $S$.
+That is,

+$$\boldsymbol{v} = c_1\boldsymbol{x}_1 + \dots + c_n\boldsymbol{x}_n$$

+However, if $S$ is linearly dependent, then we can throw away "redundant" vectors in $S$.
+In fact, we see that the intrinsic dimensionality of a linearly dependent set $S$ is the maximum sized subset of $S$ that is linearly independent!